sunny-coder97/Devops-with-AWS/6. GitHub/github.md

    * __$ git stash apply__ : [All the preseved changes will come and we have to commit and push it according to our need]

+## Git Conflicts Issues:

+* Conflicts usually occur when we merge one branch into another branch , even in the case of __git pull__ also we merge the branch of Remote Repo into our Local Repo .
+At that time conflict can occur.

+* There is no automatic way to resolve the conflicts , We always manually resolve the conflicts.

+* __If conflict comes while during the pull in a specific branch , we need to follow the below steps:__

+   * Resolve the conflicts manually .

+   * After resolving the conflicts in the file , we need to stage the changes to mark the conflict as resolved by using the __git add__ command .

+   * use __git commit__ command , it will generate a commit message indicating the merge was successfull .

+   * use __git push__ now , because you have resolved the conflicts now .

+__NOTE :__ In most of the cases we should not get conflicts when we are executing the commmand __git pull__ from the main branch , if conflict comes that means we are directly working on the main branch and doing the commits on that , we should not do like that , we should not disturb the main branch !!

-## Git merge vs Git rebase :
+## Git merge and Git rebase :

-merge and integrate both are used to integrate the changes from one branch to another branch but in a different way. __It is an alternative to Pull Requests__
+__Merge__ and __REBASE__  both are used to integrate the changes from one branch to another branch but in a different way. __It is an alternative to Pull Requests__

    * __git merge__ :

       * It preserves the non linear history of the commits and the new commit is added.

       __NOTE :__ "merge" is very recommended whenever you are working on a branch on which multiple engineers are contributing it .

+      In the below example , suppose you are working on the feature branch and you have done multiple commits in the feature branch and parallely master is also getting updated by the peer developers .
+Now you want to test your functionality with all the changes that the developers have pushed into the master branch .
+In that case use __git merge master__

+      Execute the below commands :

+         * git checkout master
+         * git pull master
+         * git checkout feature
+         * git merge master
+      In that case use __git merge master__

         * ![alt text](image-14.png)